burcia1711/charles-dickens-cognitive-story-patterns/README.md

+This repo and ideas are in the early stages and are not fully formed.
+I am proceeding by trial and error :)

 ## Mental Models and Narrative Structures in Charles Dickens' Novels

 This repository is created for my personal interest in Victorian Literature (here, Charles Dickens particularly).
 It aims to identify and analyse recurring cognitive patterns in the narrative structures and character arcs of Charles Dickens’ novels, using frameworks from cognitive science, such as the theory of mind, mental schemas, narrative comprehension, and identity construction.